How to Grade Pokemon Cards

 Bends/Creases:

-- Medium Crease (under 1.5 cm) through back of the card -5 points (-6 if it’s on the front)
+- Medium Crease (under 1/2 of the card length)

-- Full Crease all the way through the back of the card -7 points (-9 if visible on the front)
+- Full Crease all the way through the back of the card -8 points (-9 points if visible on the front)

-- Small Bent Corner Visible on Back -3 points (-1 for an additional bent corner)
+- Small Bent Corner Visible on Back -3 or -4 points

-- Floded / Lifted Corners Visible on Front -3 points (-5 if big)
+- Folded / Lifted Corners Visible on Front -5 points (more if big)

 Indents: